cyclr/docs/pages/v2/05-application-connectors/information/bigchange-jobwatch-information.md

 </section>
 <section class="card">

-## Mapping custom fields
+## Map custom fields

 The BigChange JobWatch connector has custom field support for several methods.
-You can find a list of compatiable methods [here](#custom-field-compatiable-methods).
+For more information, see the  find a [list of compatible methods](#custom-field-compatiable-methods).
 To add a custom field to a method:

 1. Go to the **Edit Connector** page for the BigChange JobWatch connector.
 2. Under the **Methods & Fields** heading, locate the required method by expanding out the categories and method name.